Linda Zerilli (2015)

-Linda M. G. Zerilli is Charles E. Merriam Distinguished Service Professor of Political Science and current Faculty Director of the Center for the Study of Gender and Sexuality at the University of Chicago.
+Linda M. G. Zerilli was a Visiting Senior Scholar in 2015.
+Zerilli is the Charles E. Merriam Distinguished Service Professor of Political Science and current Faculty Director of the Center for the Study of Gender and Sexuality at the University of Chicago.
 Zerilli works in the areas of feminist theory, political theory, and Continental philosophy.
 She is the author of Signifying Woman: Culture and Chaos in Rousseau, Burke, and Mill (Cornell, 1994); Feminism and the Abyss of Freedom (Chicago, 2005), and A Democratic Theory of Judgment (Chicago, forthcoming 2016).

 She will be taught Center's Fall 2015 seminar, "The Idea of a Critical Political Theory," October 19-23, 2015.